surgent/cam/README.md

 A lightweight wrapper to simplify Javascript camera capture :)

 Provides browser agnostic shortcuts to get &lt;img&gt; and &lt;video&gt; DOM elements from a webcam.
-Also provides a Capture class for rapid successive still captures to data URLs, &lt;img&gt; DOM elements, or canvas 2d contexts.
+Also provides a Capture class for rapid successive still captures to data URLs, &lt;img&gt; DOM elements, canvas 2d contexts, or ImageData objects.

 Currently supports Chrome, Opera, and Firefox.